artineering-io/flair-docs/flair/materials/flair-shader.md

 ---

-<i class="fas fa-construction"></i> Documentation updated until here...

 ### Velocity
+The _Velocity_ setting activates the calculation and rendering of motion vectors by the material.
+However, velocity will only be calculated if the [_VelocityPV_ global](/flair/getting-started/globals/#velocity-pv) is enabled.

+Velocity is enabled by default, but it can be deactivated per material if motion vectors are not required.
+{: .info}

-### FeatureNoise
+### Feature Noise
-The _FeatureNoise_ setting creates fractalized 3D noise that is used for styles that require it i.e., hatching.
+The _Feature Noise_ setting activates the fractalized 3D noise that is used for shader styles such as hatching, cat and sketch.
+Fractalized noise will always be the same pixel size, no matter how close or far the camera is from objects.
+This makes it ideal to recreate 2D effects which also preserve the pixel size on a canvas.

 ------------------

 ### Color-Plane
-The _Color-Plane_ setting defines a material as a color plane.
-Objects assigned to a color plane material won't be affected by the _Atmosphere Color_ attribute that is set in the configuration node.
-This allows you to use color planes at different distances from the camera, without any atmospheric tint affecting them.
+The _Color-Plane_ setting activates a color plane functionality on the material.
+Objects assigned to a color plane material are not affected by the _Atmosphere Color_ attribute that is set in the globals node.
+This allows you to use color planes at different distances from the camera, without any color change affecting them.

 ------------------
 ------------------